railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 {% endhighlight %}

 ### *5b.* database.yml
 The final step in our setup is this file.
 Open the config folder and double click to open the file.
 Copy and paste the lines below.
-This is our sqlite database setup and is needed for connecting to the database.
+This is our sqlite database setup and is required for connecting to the database.

 {% highlight sh %}
 ---